WebRTC-Labs/panostream/README.md

 This web page shows how to open two different camera feeds, represent them, and estimate the homography (the mathematical transformation that relates one and the other) via OpenCV in a PNaCl plugin, to produce a 3d rendering of both feeds "stitched" or in the form of a "panorama".
 The calibration is produced on-demand by clicking on the button at the bottom after requesting the videos and seeing them playing.

-This demo would work only in Chrome, and PNaCl needs to be enabled via [Chrome flags](about:flags) -- just search for NaCl in that page.
+This demo would work only in Chrome, and PNaCl needs to be enabled via Chrome flags (type about:flags in the browser bar) -- just search for NaCl in that page.

 An stitched 2 camera feed would roughly look like the image: